IQ404/8599-ray-tracer/README.md

 <img src="https://github.com/IQ404/8599-ray-tracer/blob/main/Sample%20Images/WithoutShadowAcne.jpg" width="540" height="400"></a>

-Note that, since the ray "eaten" by the surface will be likely to bounce many times inside the sphere, heal shadow acne is also benefical to performance:
+Note that, since the ray "eaten" by the surface will be likely to bounce many times inside the sphere, healing shadow acne is also benefical to performance:

 <img src="https://github.com/IQ404/8599-ray-tracer/blob/main/Sample%20Images/ShadowAcneImpactOnPerformance.jpg" width="540" height="300"></a>